 When we favour first-hand information we tend to put more weight on direct observations from anyone who can claim: “I saw/heard…”.
 That of course includes ourselves.
 Second-hand information by contrast comes from a source that did not observe an event directly but potentially heard about it from a first-hand source.
 Though, it can also include anything from rumours to third-party investigation reports, or even meta-analyses.

-After a car accident we’re probably inclined to trust our own eyes – or any eye-witness for that matter – more than what we hear from some talking head on the news.
+After a car accident we’re probably inclined to trust our own eyes – or any eye witness for that matter – more than what we hear from some talking head on the news.
 Where did the cars come from?
 How fast were they?
 Was the lady in the red shirt driving or was it her husband?
 Was it really a red shirt?

 That said, it‘s probably fair to assume most of us don’t observe the traffic all day long in the hopes that we see some action first-hand.
 Even if we were to witness an accident unfold before our very eyes, we’re likely to miss crucial details.
 That‘s because we’d function as mere human recording devices at the mercy of all our biases.
-We tend to only see what we aim at to such a degree that we‘d likely even miss the guy in the gorilla costume.
+We tend only to see what we aim at to such a degree that we‘d likely even miss the guy in the gorilla costume.

 While first-hand information is a valuable piece in the puzzle, we may gain more reliable data on a car crash from a slow and painstaking analysis of skid marks, car telemetry, or camera footage.
 It’s entirely possible that an analyst looking at the data on the other end of the planet 30 years later comes to more accurate conclusions than our own eyes, ears and brains.
 At the end of the day, it‘s about the level of impact we allow each source to have before we‘ve vetted them for reliability and triangulated the information with all available data.